andersmurphy/andersmurphy-blog/resources/posts/2019-03-09-clojure-sorting.md

 (2 6 6 7 nil)
 ```

-If we want to reverse the order but keep `nil` values at the front we can pass in the `desc` comparator we defined earlier.
+If we want to reverse the order but keep `nil` values at the front, we can pass in the `desc` comparator we defined earlier.

 ```clojure
 => (sort-by (juxt nil? identity) desc [2 6 nil 7 6])